 In theby the fact that Bart tells Jaime- implying that the friendship is definitely real and mutual.

-Despite what hap same episode, Wally and Artemis say goodbye before Artemis goes into deep cover.
+Despite what happened earlier the same episode, Wally and Artemis say goodbye before Artemis goes into deep cover.
 It really makes you think back to when they were too insecure to admit their attraction.

 In "Satisfaction" we have:

 Jade named her baby after Artemis's middle name.
 Shows how much Jade really cared for her sister afterall.
 Also, her willingness to avenge the "death" of her sister by killing Aqualad.

 Clone Roy comforting Ollie as the latter blames himself for being a poor mentor.

 The original Roy Harper doesn't hold a grudge to Red Arrow unknowingly replacing him.